 Property firm Century Properties Group Inc. said it will launch new projects aimed at the affordable market and venture into retail development to boost leasing income.

-Century Properties co-chief operating officer and managing director Marco Antonio said in an interview 50 percent of the projects to be launched next year would cater to the affordable segment.
+Century Properties President and CEO Marco Antonio said in an interview 50 percent of the projects to be launched next year would cater to the affordable segment.

 The company said the projects include additional phases to existing development at Azure Residences in Parañaque and the Residences at Commonwealth.
 The company also plans a new development in a 50-hectare site in Novaliches, Quezon City.